Menai Bridge Lease Extension - Your Legal Fees Calculator

 FAQs concerning Menai Bridge Lease Extensions

-I am planning on refinancing my studio flat in Menai Bridge and the bank that I am looking to move to needs at least 85 years remaining on the lease in order for them to progress matters.
-We currently have around 68 years on the leasehold so require some help, guidance, and some quotes to start the lease extension process
+I am currently in the process of refinancing my maisonette in Menai Bridge and the bank that I am looking to move to needs at least 85 years on the leasehold of my property in order for them to progress matters.
+I have found that I currently have around sixety eight years on the leasehold so looking for some help, guidance, and some quotes to start the lease extension process

 I am currently negotiating a lease extension for my flat in Menai Bridge as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?